How to Setup STM32 Blue Pill (STM32F103C8) with Rust on Linux: A Complete Guide for Beginners

 8}This file informs the linker about the location and size of the Flash and RAM memory on the STM32F103C8 microcontroller.

-Note: We are using the STM32F103C8T6 with the 64kB Flash size.
-If you are using a different STM32F103 variant, please adjust the FLASH LENGTH and RAM LENGTH according to the datasheet, which can be found in the Memory Mapping section.
+Note: I am using the STM32F103C8T6 with a 64KB flash size.
+If you are using a different STM32F103 microcontroller variant, please modify the FLASH LENGTH and RAM LENGTH according to its datasheet, which can be found in the Memory Mapping section.

 The following are several variants of the STM32F103C: